BU-NU-CLOUD-SP18/CDN-and-WAF/README.md

 ### 3. Scope and Features Of The Project:

 - We will use virtual machines instances on MOC OpenStack to simulate the origin server behavior in our system.
-- In order to validate our ability to scale the customers website, we will use load generating tools to simulate a large number of clients.
+- We will use OpenStack API to generate new instances to achieve auto scaling feature.
 - We will customize our own DNS services to guarantee best fetching speed for clients.
 - We will develop firewall, leveraging mod_security or some WAF technology to filter and track common cyber attacks against the customers of our CDN system.
 - Users can access our provided services via RESTful web APIs.